emberjs/website/source/docs/introduction.md

 ### What is Ember.js?

-Ember is a JavaScript framework for creating ambitious web applications by eliminating boilerplate and providing a standard application architecture.
+Ember is a JavaScript framework for creating ambitious web applications that eliminates boilerplate and provides a standard application architecture.

 #### Eliminate Boilerplate